 Rachel Shenton’s heartfelt tale of a profoundly deaf child who is struggling to communicate is brought to life by Director Chris Overton.
-Writer and Actress Rachel Shenton (Switched at Birth) stars in the film, alongside newcomer Maisie Sly and Rachel Fielding (Secret Diary of a Call Girl).
+Writer and Actress Rachel Shenton (Switched at Birth) stars in The Silent Child (2017), alongside newcomer Maisie Sly and Rachel Fielding (Secret Diary of a Call Girl).

 As the film opens, the decision to have rural England shielded behind a wall of blinding fog works remarkably well; the audience loses their sense of sight whilst centred on Libby (Maisie Sly), a profoundly deaf girl and it adds a layer of uneasy experience.
 The fog, coupled with dreary conditions, contrast greatly with Joanne (Rachel Shenton) riding an old bike while wearing a vivid red coat – such great visualisation.
 It’s a poignant metaphor for Libby’s life – Joanne (a newly appointed social worker) appears to be the only ray of light piercing through the dense fog of her life.

 Many issues are raised in the film but none more so prominent than the plight of children suffering oblivious, uninformed decisions which veer on the edge of neglect.
 Libby’s mother, Sue (Rachel Fielding), is at the forefront of these damning, life-changing decisions about her daughter.
 The Silent Child is littered with so many examples: talking out of Libby’s eye-sight, focusing on the siblings’ achievements (we learn about Seb’s looming G.C.S.E’s and Pip’s ballet), the rudeness of answering a phone mid-conversation about Libby’s future – so many things which frustrate and anger: “Sometimes we don’t even know what’s wrong with her.”